Max Robertson (athlete): Biography

 Robertson was born in Weymouth, Dorset, England.
 He finished second to Ahmed Hamada of Burundi at the 1985 AAA Championships in 50.16 secs but by virtue of being the highest placed British athlete was considered the British 400 metres hurdles champion.

 In his first season running below 50 seconds, he achieved his season's best with 49.75 on 30 August 1985 in Budapest, to be the second ranked 400 metres hurdler in the UK behind Mark Holtom.
 He would go on to rank in the UK top three for eight consecutive seasons (1985-1992).

 Robertson won both the UK Championships and AAA Championships titles in 1986, running a personal best of 49.53 at the latter.
 At the Commonwealth Games in Edinburgh, he won the silver medal for England in a time of 49.77, behind Phil Beattie of Northern Ireland.
 At the European Championships in Stuttgart, he reached the semi-finals, running 50.06.

 Robertson retained both the UK and AAAs titles in 1987.
 He tied with Kriss Akabusi (in Akabusi's first season at 400m hurdles) at the UK Championships in 49.56, before winning the AAA Championship title in 49.51.
 At the World Championships in Rome, he ran 49.73 to reach the semi-finals, where he was eliminated in 49.90.
 1987 also saw him improve his personal best to 49.35.

 Robertson won his third AAA title at the 1988 AAA Championships/Olympic trials in 50.23 secs, earning Olympic selection.
 At the Seoul Olympics, he was eliminated in the heats with 50.67.
 1989 saw him win his third UK title and fourth AAAs title.

 Robertson reached his peak at the 1990European Championships in Split, running his lifetime best of 49.25 in the semi-finals, to miss the final by just one-one hundredth of a second.
 He won his fourth UK title and fifth AAA title in 1991, running a season's best of 49.97 at the AAA.
 Forced out of the 1991 World Championships through injury, he concluded his international career by competing at the 1992 Barcelona Olympics, where he failed to finish in the heats.
+Post retirement, ‘Robbo’ returned to study and qualified with a degree in something to do with computers.
+Whatever it was came in jandy, as he works as a software engineer.